vtjeng/vtjeng.github.io/about.md

 ---
 layout: page
-title: About
+title: More About Me
 permalink: /about/
-description: A bit more about me.
+description: Details about my work and some of my favourite experiences at school.
 ---

 ## Work